cacophony-wj/LeS/README.md

 # Cursed Loot: DECIDE NOW.

 _Cursed Loot_, as the main implementation of _Devious Devices_, is perhaps the most popular mod on all of _Lover's Lab_.
 You likely downloaded this modlist because it was in here.
 It has a lot to recommend it, the device models are beautiful, the conversions fit 3BBB bodies for realistic bounce, and some of the quests are utterly meme-worthy.
 But perhaps you are interested in an NSFW Skyrim that does not feature erotic submissive roleplay (in the form of BDSM and rape fantasy).
-I attempted a method to disable the mod via menus but they are rather inconsistent, so instead I recommend disabling all of the below ESPs in the right pane of _Mod Organizer 2_.
-You can do so by clicking on the green checkbox next to each one, until it turns into a white circle.
+I attempted a method to disable the mod via menus but they are rather inconsistent, so instead I recommend finding and disabling all of the below ESPs in the right pane of _Mod Organizer 2_.
+You can do so by typing in their filenames in the box just below the pane, clicking on the green checkbox next to each one, until it turns into a white circle.
 If you want to play a male character, you don't have an option, _Cursed Loot_ isn't compatible with you.
 Disable it.

-- ccas_starts.esp at Priority 52
+- ASLALSlavePrincess.esp
-- Deviously Cursed Loot LAL AddOn at Priority 53
+- ccas_starts.esp
-- Deviously Cursed Loot.esp at Priority 189
+- Chloe Tweaks.esp
-- Umgak_DCL-NavMeshFix.esp at Priority 190
+- DCUR Ultimate Light Patch.esp
-- DD_Helpers.esp at Priority 192
+- DCUR Safehouse Lighting.esp
-- Chloe Tweaks.esp at Priority 282
+- DD_Helpers.esp
-- ASLALSlavePrincess.esp at Priority 296
+- Deviously Cursed Loot.esp
-- I am naked! at Priority 297
+- Deviously Cursed Loot LAL AddOn.esp
-- DCUR Ultimate Light Patch.esp at Priority 301
+- I am naked!
-- DCUR Safehouse Lighting.esp at Priority 302
+- Umgak_DCL-NavMeshFix.esp

 That's it.
 No more bondage.
 Keep in mind if you decide to experiment with it after all you'll have to re-enable all these and never use your old save with them enabled.
 Don't forget!
 (It's probably easier just to rerun Wabbajack.)